5GEVE/D3.7-Test-Suites-Results/component_tests/data_collection_manager/Kafka_NBI/Test_1_Kafka-Elasticsearch_configuration/README.md

 Moreover, you have to put the metric_generator_example.py script in the $HOME directory of the targeted server.

+The last test step, related to check the data in Kibana, can be followed after executing this test case.
+The instructions are present in the Dockerized environment Github repository aforementioned.

 In order to test it:

 ```sh